ersoykadir/WumpusWorld/README.md

 `The agent learns the location of the walls after bumping.
 After learning the location, its wallInFront predicate should work correctly.`

-Program can be evaluated by
+Program can find if agent wins the game in time t by,

 - concatenating [rules.pl](http://rules.pl/) with some experience (examples below) in [kb.pl](http://kb.pl/)
 - loading [kb.pl](http://kb.pl/) in swipl